Shrimp Panang curry is an easy, one-pot meal that comes together in just 30 minutes, making it perfect for a busy weeknight with steamed jasmine rice.

 Step 3: Add the onions, bell peppers, and garlic.
 Cook over medium heat until the onions and peppers soften.

-Step 4: Stir in one can of coconut milk and increase the heat to bring the mixture to a boil.
+Step 4: Stir in 1 can of coconut milk, then increase the heat to bring the mixture to a boil.

-Step 5: Lower the heat and add the mushrooms, kaffir lime leaves, lime zest, and another can of coconut milk.
-Simmer for 5 minutes until the curry thickens.
+Step 5: Lower the heat and add the mushrooms, kaffir lime leaves, and the remaining can of coconut milk.
+Simmer for 5-7 minutes until the curry thickens.

-If you enjoy shrimp panang curry, try more dinner recipes!
+If you enjoy shrimp Panang curry, try one of these dinner recipes!

 What To Do With Leftovers

-- Freeze: Let the dish cool and transfer the curry to a freezer-safe container or bag.
-Shrimp panang curry freezes for 4-6 months.
+- Freeze: Let the dish cool and transfer it to a freezer-safe container or bag.
+Freeze shrimp Panang curry for 4-6 months.

-- Thaw: Defrost the leftover curry in the refrigerator overnight.
+- Thaw: Defrost the leftovers in the refrigerator overnight.

-- Reheat: Warm leftovers on the stovetop over low-medium heat to avoid overcooking the shrimp.
+- Reheat: Warm gently on the stovetop over low heat to avoid overcooking the shrimp.
+Add a splash of coconut milk or water if the sauce thickens too much.

 Frequently Asked Questions

-The difference in flavor comes down to the curry paste.
-Panang curry paste includes tangier ingredients and often includes red chilies, peanuts, cilantro, garlic, shallots, kaffir lime leaves, lemongrass, and shrimp paste.
-The primary ingredient they share is red chilis, which red Thai curry paste incorporates more of, making it spicier than panang.
+The primary ingredient they share is dried red chilis, which red curry paste incorporates more of, making it spicier than Panang.

 More Quick Dinner Ideas: